noelmcloughlin/linkml-project-copier/README.md

 They will be inlined into the conflicting files and can be resolved just like any other git conflict.

 For more on updating see copier´s [documentation](https://copier.readthedocs.io/en/stable/updating/).

+### Notes on specific updates

+#### From 0.1.x to 0.2.x

+The directory layout has changed a lot for 0.2.0.
+Series 0.1.x had still the directory layout from linkml-project-cookiecutter.
+Some steps should be done manually:
+- **Before running the update**: Run `just clean` to remove the folder `docs` which was git-ignored in 0.1.x (and linkml-cookiecutter) but will become the main version-managed docs folder in 0.2.x.
+- **After running the update** (before committing): Remove the folder `project/docs` which was also gitignored before v0.2.0 and is of no use for 0.2.0 and later releases.